AlgoMaster Logo

 These interviews typically last 45-60 minutes and involve designing systems like:

-• A video streaming platform (YouTube, Netflix)
+• Streaming platforms (YouTube, Netflix)

 • Infrastructure (rate limiters, notification systems)